Free temporary France phone number to receive SMS online (+33)

 An Orange or SFR prepaid SIM works, but you must be in France to buy it, show ID at many shops, and pay far more than a dollar for a single code.

-A VoIP or virtual line
+A VoIP or virtual number

 A France eSIM